norman-albusberger/flash-messenger/Readme.md

 npm install flash-messenger --save

 # Setup !IMPORTANT
-After installation you need to create a template partial which is able to iterate over the template variable
+After installation you need to create a template partial file.
+For handlebars template engine you can use the code below.
+If you want to write your own style make sure you are using the correct template vars.
+The most important is:
 ```javascript
 flashMessenger.alertsBeforeFlush
 ```
 This will call a getter method of the FlashMessenger class which will return the stored alerts.
 Meanwhile the alerts stored in the session will be deleted.

 The following code is written for [Handlebars](http://handlebarsjs.com/).
-If you are using handlebars simply copy the code, create a partial and insert the partial and call it in your layout.hbs file.
+If you are using handlebars simply copy the code, create a partial and call it in your layout.hbs file.
 If you are using another template engine you need to translate the code into the syntax of your template engine.

 ```html
 {{#each flashMessenger.alertsBeforeFlush}}